SakibvHossain/Blogging_Application_Backend/README.md

 **UserServiceImpl.java** class not fully following DRY principle.
 Because I'm using ResourceNotFoundException multiple place where duplication occurs.

 **CategoryServiceImpl.java** class completely following DRY principle.
-Instead of repeating this logic in every method (e.g., getCategoryById, deleteCategory, updateCategory), I call this method to streamline the process and ensure consistency.
+Instead of repeating this logic in every method (e.g., getCategoryById, deleteCategory, updateCategory), I call **findCategoryByIdOrThrow** method to streamline the process and ensure consistency.

 ### 3. KISS:
 The goal is to avoid over-engineering.
 The KISS principle (Keep It Simple, Stupid) is about focusing on simplicity, clarity, and efficiency, using only what is necessary to meet the requirements.
 The hole project follows the **KISS** principle.
 No over engineering uses on the project.